codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-app-ui.md

    %}

-In the next task, you will create and commit resources for the `codefresh-guestbook` application and trigger a rollout.
+In the next task, you will create and commit resources for the `codefresh-guestbook` application and deploy the application.

 ### What to do next